charlie-paterson/Research-Project/README.md

 <p align="center"><em>Figure 2: This shows the regression plots, demonstrating a perfect fit.</em></p>

 The MATLAB neural network performance plot displays four key graphs that evaluate the model’s accuracy in predicting the refractive index.
 These include the regression plots, which compare predicted values against actual targets for training, validation, and test datasets.
 The R² scores in each plot are close to 1.00, indicating a strong correlation between predictions and actual values.
-The near-linear fit in all cases demonstrates the model’s effectiveness in capturing atmospheric refractivity patterns, confirming its reliability for radar wave propagation analysis
+The near-linear fit in all cases demonstrates the model’s effectiveness in capturing atmospheric refractivity patterns, confirming its reliability for radar wave propagation analysis.

 <p align="center">
   <img src="Figures/epoch.png" alt="Plot Description" width="300"/>